Automatic-Ingest-Digital-Archives/SCALA/Manual Ingest/VAi/README.md

 ## 4. Execute shell script

 Open a terminal in the root folder of your SIPs.
 Then execute the script below.

+!
+Please note:

+- In the script replace {{INSERT FILE NAME HERE}} with the name of your csv file.
-Please note: depending on your OS language settings, your csv file may be delimited with commas or with semicolons.
+- Depending on your OS language settings, your csv file may be delimited with commas or with semicolons.
 Please adjust the $delimiter variable in the script accordingly.
 For Belgium, the delimiter is normally ";".

 <b>PowerShell</b>

 <code>
 Start-Transcript;
 $delimiter = ";";
-$csv = Get-Content "./20210901_metadata_CK.csv";
+$csv = Get-Content "./{{INSERT FILE NAME HERE}}.csv";
 foreach ($line in ($csv | select -skip 1)){
 $path = $line.Split($delimiter)[0];
 $path;